HarikowshikMolugu/searchFunctionality_Backend/README.md

 The frontend of the application is built using React.js and utilizes several libraries and components.
 Key technologies include:

 •	React.js: A JavaScript library for building user interfaces.

-•	React Paginate: A pagination component for React.

-•	Axios: A promise-based HTTP client for making API requests.
 ## Component Structure
 The frontend consists of two main components: